 One of the reasons is to distinguish the professional specialty and level of training.
 When it comes to Unlicensed Psychotherapists, it means that they did not take or pass the professional licensing exam, but they have passed CO’s verification of their identity, registered their professional contact information, confirmed their degrees earned, and provided their therapeutic orientations and years of experience.
 Additionally, they must pass a jurisprudence test on Colorado Mental Health Law and are screened for any prior disciplinary actions, arrests, or criminal convictions in any state.

 CO has flip-flopped on the title: at first, Unlicensed Psychotherapist; and then, Registered Psychotherapist; and now again, Unlicensed Psychotherapist.
 Therefore, I am still playing catch-up to update my former information containing the term Registered Psychotherapist, and to update many documents to reflect CO’s new rules.
 While you, probably like most people, may be confused, many Unlicensed Psychotherapists, like me, are frustrated just as much.

 Since CO is rather unique in the U.S. with this title of Unlicensed Psychotherapist, it is common that health insurance providers in the U.S. do not cover services provided by an Unlicensed Psychotherapist.
 On the other hand, you might find an Unlicensed Psychotherapist more affordable than many licensed therapists in CO.

-As far as the client’s satisfaction and effectiveness of the service/treatment, there is no guarantee which title holder may provide a better outcome.
+As far as the client’s satisfaction and the effectiveness of the service/treatment, there is no guarantee which title holder may produce a better outcome.
 There are positive and negative reports from clients of all types of mental health professionals.
 The foundation of effective psychotherapy/counseling is your trusting relationship with your competent therapist.